johnneijzen/John-Computer-Craft-Program-2018/README.md

 10% Multi Build Program 2017

+To Download:
+pastebin get GgTJ0v0L JohnDownloader then run JohnDownloader this will auto start JohnPrograms aka GUI to show list of programs

 Ideas To Compact code
 In Place using RSorLS maybe just use wideCount % 2 == 0 if is even run LS else run RS this will save one variable but i dont now if is better since